sdcondon/SCFirstOrderLogic/README.md

   * **[Language Integration](https://github.com/sdcondon/SCFirstOrderLogic/blob/main/docs/user-guide/language-integration.md):** An explanation of how the language integration aspects of this library work
 * **[Roadmap](https://github.com/sdcondon/SCFirstOrderLogic/blob/main/docs/roadmap.md):** Full project tracking would be overkill for the moment, so there's just a bullet list to organise my thoughts

+## Issues and Contributions

+I'm not expecting anyone to want to get involved given the low download figures on NuGet, but please feel free to do so.
+I do keep a vague eye on the issues tab, and will add a CONTRIBUTING.md if anyone drops me a message expressing interest.

 ## See Also

 Like this?
 It might also be worth checking out: